rapid7/icon-integrations-validators/README.md

 ## What this is

-Tooling with a bundled suite of validators for ensuring quality across
+Tooling with a bundled suite of validator rules for ensuring quality across
 [Rapid7 InsightConnect](https://www.rapid7.com/products/insightconnect/) integrations.